SDFIdk/ea-modelling-tools-sql/README.md

 Modelling Tools SQL", and exported using the built-in functionality.
 The search folders are exported together in one file.

+File modelviews.xml should be formatted before it is committed, to make it easier to see changes between commits.
+Use e.g. the Pretty Print option from the XML Tools plugin in Notepad++.
+The file in the repository is formatted with a tab size of 4 and spaces instead of tabs.

 ## Building

 It is a prerequisite that [Saxon](https://www.saxonica.com) is installed